Find Trade Colleges

 88% Freshmen Loans

-There are 148 full-time undergraduates at Paul Mitchell the School Nampa, and 148 students altogether.
+The total student population at Paul Mitchell the School Nampa is 148, which includes 148 full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 The early-career average earnings of bachelor’s-degree holders from Paul Mitchell the School Nampa is $21,236.